Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - Cincinnati has played 17 games, with 11 wins against the spread.

-- The Bengals have been underdogs by 3 points or more six times this year and have covered the spread every time.
+- The Bengals have always covered the spread this season when underdogs by 3 points or more in six chances.

-- Cincinnati's games this season have eclipsed the over/under eight times in 18 opportunities (44.4%).
+- Cincinnati has hit the over in 44.4% of its opportunities this season (eight times over 18 games with a set point total).

-- When Cincinnati puts up more than 20.8 points, it is 9-5 against the spread and 9-4 overall.
+- Cincinnati is 9-5 against the spread and 9-4 overall in games when it records more than 20.8 points.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team picks up over 329.8 yards.
+- When Cincinnati picks up more than 329.8 yards, the team is 6-5 against the spread and 7-4 overall.

-- This year the Bengals have 21 turnovers, one fewer than the Titans have takeaways (22).
+- The Bengals have turned the ball over 21 times, one fewer times than the Titans have forced turnovers (22).

 Home and road insights

-- At home this year, Tennessee is 6-3 against the spread and 7-2 overall.
+- Tennessee is 6-3 against the spread, and 7-2 overall, at home this year.

-- At home, as 3-point favorites or more, the Titans are 3-3 ATS.
+- At home, as 3-point favorites or greater, the Titans are 3-3 ATS.

-- Tennessee has gone over the total twice in nine home games this year.
+- Tennessee has gone over the total twice in nine home games this season.

-- On the road, Cincinnati is 7-2 against the spread, and 6-3 overall.
+- Cincinnati is 7-2 against the spread, and 6-3 overall, in away games.

-- The Bengals have one win ATS (1-1) as 3-point underdogs or more away from home.
+- The Bengals have one win ATS (1-1) on the road as 3-point underdogs or more.

-- In nine away games this season, Cincinnati has gone over the total twice.
+- This season, in nine away games, Cincinnati has hit the over twice.

 - Bengals away games this season average 44.9 total points, 1.6 fewer than this matchup's over/under (46.5).